 Temporary Protected Status Extended for Salvadorans

-Current Salvadoran TPS beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs through March 12, 2012.
-U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible within the 60-day re-registration period.
-Although the Federal Register notice erroneously states that re-registration applications must be filed January 9, 2012 through March 9, 2012, USCIS will accept applications filed January 9, 2012 through March 12, 2012.
-USCIS is working to correct the public information on the re-registration filing dates.
+Current Salvadoran beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs from May 30, 2013, through July 29, 2013.
+U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible once the 60-day re-registration period begins.
+Applications will not be accepted before May 30, 2013.

-Applicants can download free TPS forms from the USCIS website at http://www.uscis.gov/forms.
+Applicants can download TPS forms for free from the USCIS website at www.uscis.gov/forms.

-Additional information on TPS for El Salvador, including guidance on the application process and eligibility, is available online at http://www.uscis.gov/tps.
-Further details on this extension of TPS for El Salvador, including the application requirements and procedures, will appear in a Federal Register notice scheduled for publication on January 11, 2012.
+Additional information on TPS for El Salvador, including guidance on the application process and eligibility, is available online at www.uscis.gov/tps.
+Further details on this extension of TPS for El Salvador, including the application requirements and procedures, appear in a Federal Register notice (PDF) published on May 30, 2013.

 Applicants seeking information about the status of their individual cases can check My Case Status Online, or call the USCIS Contact Center at 1-800-375-5283 (TTY 1-800-767-1833).